 Weight Training For Women

-You shouldn’t be afraid of resistance training, a very small amount of muscle increase across your whole body will offer some fat burning benefits.
+You shouldn’t be afraid of resistance training, a very small amount of muscle increase across your whole body will offer some fat burning and health benefits.
 If you would like to get toned you would benefit from a high intensity resistance workout designed for your whole body.

-With weight training you can also change the shape of your body, if you are unhappy with a particular area of your body you can train specific body parts to change that area.
+With weight training you can also change the shape of your body.
+If you are unhappy with a particular area of your body you can train specific body parts to change that area.
 With larger firmer glutes/buttocks it will give the appearance of wider hips and a slimmer waist.